 Information on the module guide itself and the associated resources and known issues are available here.

-The Console Framework module supports the following features:
+The ELC HAL module supports the following features:

-The console framework module guide is targeted for SSP 1.2.0 and the SK-S7G2 Kit.
+The ELC HAL module guide is targeted for SSP 1.2.0 and above and the SK-S7G2 Kit.

-The most recent versions of the Console Framework module guide application note, application project and import guide are available here
+The most recent versions of the ELC HAL module guide application note, application project and import guide are available here.

 Module Guide Resources

-- Refer to the SSP release notes for current known issues, available here
+- Refer to the SSP release notes for known issues, available here.